 Traveling in Melbourne, Australia was different from traveling in Southeast Asia in as many ways as you can imagine.
 One of the biggest difference was the cost.
 While I never expected Melbourne to be as cheap as Southeast Asia, I was still surprised at how expensive things were.
 But there are quite a few free things to do in Melbourne to offset the expensive ones.
-To get an idea of what it will cost you to travel to Melbourne, take a look at what I spent.
+To start planning your budget, take a look at how much I spent traveling in Melbourne.
 All numbers are in US dollars.

 Since I needed to get from St. Kilda to Melbourne, I bought a one week tram pass for $31.
 Despite my getting on the tram going the wrong direction a couple times, and getting on the wrong tram once, the tram system was actually really easy to use.
 The hostel I stayed at paid for my airport shuttle when I arrived, but I had to pay $19 for the way back at the end of my visit.